-- (b) any record relating to the notice made by or on behalf of the authorised officer, - (c) any report on the execution of the notice, - (d) any record of an application made for an order to access documents under section 56 of the Act, - (e) any order made under section 56 of the Act. - (3) The documents must be kept for at least 6 years from the date on which the warrant or notice was issued: - (a) at the Local Court specified in the occupier's notice, or - (b) if no occupier's notice is issued, at the Local Court at which the warrant or notice was issued or that is nearest to the place at which it was issued. - (4) The documents may be destroyed after the period referred to in subclause (3) has expired. - (5) During the hours that the Local Court is open to the public, the documents may be inspected: - (a) in the case of any warrant other than a warrant referred to in paragraph (b) or (c)-by the occupier of the premises to which the warrant relates or by any other person on behalf of the occupier, or - (b) in the case of a detention warrant issued under Part 9 of the Act by the detained person to whom the warrant relates or by any other person on behalf of that person, or - (c) in the case of a warrant issued under Division 2 (Use of drug detection dogs) of Part 11 of the Act-by any member of the public, or - (d) in the case of a notice to produce documents issued under Division 3 of Part 5 of the Act-by a person who is an officer, or other person, acting on behalf of the authorised deposit-taking institution to which the notice to produce relates. - 11 Certified records not available for inspection (cf Search Warrants Regulation 1999, cl 10) - (1) An authorised officer may at any time issue a certificate to the effect that the officer is satisfied that:
+- (e) any order made under section 56 of the Act. - (4) The documents must be kept for at least 6 years from the date on which the warrant or notice was issued: - (a) at the Local Court registry or the Supreme Court registry (as the case may be) specified in the occupier's notice, or - (b) if no occupier's notice is issued, at the Local Court registry or the Supreme Court registry (as the case may be) at which the warrant or notice was issued or that is nearest to the place at which it was issued. - (5) The documents may be destroyed after the period referred to in subclause (4) has expired. - (6) During the hours that the Supreme Court registry is open to the public, the documents referred to in subclause (1) relating to a covert search warrant may be inspected by the occupier of the premises to which the covert search warrant relates or by any other person who is given an occupier's notice relating to the warrant under the Act. - (7) During the hours that the Local Court registry or the Supreme Court registry (as the case may be) is open to the public, the documents, other than those referred to in subclause (6), may be inspected: - (a) in the case of any warrant other than a warrant referred to in paragraph (b) or (c)-by the occupier of the premises to which the warrant relates or by any other person on behalf of the occupier, or - (b) in the case of a detention warrant issued under Part 9 of the Act-by the detained person to whom the warrant relates or by any other person on behalf of that person, or - (c) in the case of a warrant issued under Division 2 (Use of drug detection dogs) of Part 11 of the Act-by any member of the public, or - (d) in the case of a notice to produce documents issued under Division 3 of Part 5 of the Act-by a person who is an officer, or other person, acting on behalf of the authorised deposit-taking institution to which the notice to produce relates.

+13 Certified records not available for inspection